desbma/GoogleSpeech/README.md

 Google Speech is a simple multiplatform command line tool to read text using Google Translate TTS (Text To Speech) API.

+**Around december 2015, Google made a change in their unofficial TTS API to make it extremely difficult to use outside of their websites.
+As a result this tool does not work anymore.
+The code is still here for documentation purpose, or if someone wants to try to fix it, but is not maintained anymore.**

 ## Features